dastasoft/react_course/README.md

 ## Render List

-For render lists on React we will use the provided methods in JavaScript
+For render lists on React we will use the provided methods in JS

 ```javascript
 return (